What is Taxable Income?

 Taxable income refers to any individual’s or business’ compensation that is used to determine tax liability.
 The total income amount or gross income is used as the basis to calculate how much the individual or organization owes the government for the specific tax period.

-One important thing to remember about taxable income is that it includes not just one’s salary but also compensation in other forms, such as tips, bonuses, allowances, commissions, and winnings.
+One important thing to remember about taxable income is that it includes not just one’s salary but also compensation in other forms, such as tips, bonuses, allowances, commissions, and capital gains.

 Types of Taxable Income

 Every taxpayer knows that failure to file a report for one’s income tax can lead to serious consequences.
 So, to be sure about paying taxes, here’s a list of the types of income:

 1. Employee compensation and benefits

 These are the most common types of taxable income and include wages and salaries, as well as fringe benefits.

 2. Investment and business income

 For people who are self-employed, they are also subject to tax liability, specifically through their business’ income.
-For example, net rental income and partnership qualify as taxable income.
+For example, net rental income and partnership income qualify as taxable income.

 3. Miscellaneous taxable income

 This includes income that doesn’t fit into the other types.
-It includes death benefits, life insurance, and canceled debts.
+It includes things such as death benefits, life insurance, and canceled debts.
 Alimony, items involved in barter trading, and income from one’s hobby are also miscellaneous taxable income.

 Taxable vs. Non-Taxable Income

-Taxable income means all types of compensation, whether they are in the form of cash or services, as well as property.
+Taxable income includes all types of compensation, whether they are in the form of cash or services, as well as property.
 Unless a particular income is expressly exempted by law from tax liability, every income is taxable and should be reported in the income tax return.
 Examples include:

 - Interest received from banks